brigu97/EscapeTheRoom/README.md

 Concept:

-*The core concept is simple:- Escape the building
+*The core concept is simple:- Escape the building.
 *You are stuck in a locked room, unable to escape.
 *Use environment clues such as light and sound to determine what to do next.
-*Trigger pressure plates and solve puzzles to pregress towards the exit
+*Trigger pressure plates and solve puzzles to pregress towards the exit.

 Rules: